ReeceYankey/SudokuSolver/README.md

 # SudokuSolver
 Solves a sudoku puzzle using recursion to backtrack.
-It also has the ability to take a screenshot abd automatically solve it for you
+It also has the ability to take a screenshot and automatically solve it for you
 # Dependencies
 use pip install on the following:
 1. Pillow